 Officers went to suspect's residence at 4 a.m. with the sole purpose to arrest him.
 There was no on-going crime and the probable cause was based on an offense that occurred the previous night.
-This was a violation of knock and talk because officers exceeded social norms.2
+Violation of knock and talk because officers exceeded social norms.2